bigspotteddog/landing-page-service/src/main/resources/static/course/full-stack-cloud-developer-mini-course/how_to_configure_spring_boot_security.md

 In this lesson, we will learn how to add authentication to our web application.
 We will start with basic authentication using the browser to authenticate the user with a simple username and password.
 Next, we will upgrade to using a form instead of the brower dialog and we will add the ability to logout.
 Then, we will create a custom login form.
 Finally, we will use sign in with Google which will work for similarly to any other OAuth2 provider such as Facebook and GitHub.

+This lesson assumes you have completed the first lesson in this series, [How to set up a Java development environment](/course/full-stack-cloud-developer-mini-course/#how_to_setup_a_java_development_environment)

 ## Start a Spring Boot application

 Before we begin, we will start a new Spring Boot application to experiment with.